Manage your applications

 |Allow customers who have yet to confirm their email address with PayPal to log in to your app||By default, PayPal requires users to first confirm their account.|

 Review details and credentials

-After you create the app, or when you navigate to the My Apps & Credentials page and click the app name, you can review the app details, including the credentials (client ID and secret) for your app.
+After you create the app, or when you navigate to the My Apps & Credentials page and click the app name, you can review the app details, including your app's client ID and secret credentials.
 You can also edit the app from this view.